cristianoRot/Ares-backend/README.md

 **POST** `/admin/user/update`

-Update user properties (displayName, customClaims, profile data).
+Update user profile data in Firestore only (coins, xp, kills, etc.).
 Only accessible by existing admins.

 **Authentication Required:** Admin only (requires email and password in request body)